amandasaurus/osm-lump-ways/README.md

 If a relation has a tag, and a way has a tag (e.g. `name`) the tag value from the relation will be used not the way.

-If a way is a member of more than one relation, then the last seen relation will be used (which for normal, sorted, OSM files is the highest numbered relation).
+If a way is a member of more than one relation, then the relation with the higher number of members will be used (if equal, the last seen relation in the file will be used, which for normal, sorted, OSM files is the highest numbered relation).
 Only one level of way-in-relation membership is included.
 Relations as members in other relations are ignored.